 10. Prague, Czech Republic

-Nicknamed the “City of a Hundred Spires,” Prague is famous for its gothic, medieval architecture and multitude of churches dotting the central-European city.
-Get lost wandering the narrow, cobbled streets or head to the nearest pub for a local beer tasting.
+Nicknamed the “City of a Hundred Spires,” Prague is famous for its gothic, medieval architecture and a multitude of churches dotting the central-European city.
+Get lost wandering the narrow, cobbled streets, or head to the nearest pub for a local beer tasting.

 11. Plitviče Lakes National Park, Croatia